Program Advisor II

 - Complies with related policies, procedures, and work rules to maintain system security and data integrity.

-- Demonstrates the ability to advise and assist university students and/or prospective students with academic plans and course selection, financial options, career plans, and/or student opportunities.
+- Assists and/or advises students and/or prospective students with academic plans and course selection, financial options, career plans, and/or student opportunities.

 - Provides encouragement and guidance to foster student success.

 - Shares relevant knowledge and insight to apprise students of programs and services available to them.